 Most Domestic Violence Arrests Result in Dropped Charges

 There is good news.
 Probably over (way over) 75% of domestic violence arrests result in the State Attorney dropping the charges.
 Sounds great but the problem with arrests is that even if the charges are dropped they stay on your background.
+I call this the Domestic Violence Trap Door.
 This means when you apply for a job, apartment, or want to volunteer, the odds are that this arrest will show up.

 You must remember that your record is one of arrests not convictions.
 This means that, even if the case is dropped or you are acquitted after a trial, you still have a record of the arrest.
 These records are public – anyone can looked them up on the Clerk of Court’s website.